-GCC has developed and is implementing a Drug and Alcohol Abuse Prevention Program (DAAPP) (at GCC, this program is referred to as the Substance Abuse Prevention Program).
+GCC has developed and is implementing a Drug and Alcohol Abuse Prevention Program (DAAPP) (at GCC, this program is also referred to as the Substance Abuse Prevention Program).
 The DAAPP is designed to prevent the unlawful possession, use, and distribution of drugs and alcohol on campus and at recognized events and activities.

-John Payne, Program Specialist and Accommodative Service Coordinator, leads GCC's DAAPP.
-Members of the DAAPP are Associate Dean Gerald Cruz; Chief Human Resources Officer Apolline San Nicolas; faculty member Dr. Deborah Ellen, Chairperson, Education; Kim Bautista, Administrative Aide; and students Maria Hernandez and Katarina Hernandez, student government representatives.
-Members of the program now meet at least once a month in order to review the ways that the College addresses drug and alcohol abuse concerns on campus, and to ensure that moving forward, GCC is in compliance with all DAAPP requirements.
+Members of the program meet at least once a month in order to review the ways that the College addresses drug and alcohol abuse concerns on campus, as well as to ensure that GCC is in compliance with all DAAPP requirements.

-DAAPP members will conduct a comprehensive biennial review of GCC's drug and alcohol prevention-related initiatives (educational and enforcement-related) to determine the effectiveness of its DAAPP and institutional policies against students and employees found to be in violation.
+DAAPP members will conduct a comprehensive biennial review of GCC's drug and alcohol prevention-related initiatives (educational and enforcementrelated) to determine the effectiveness of its DAAPP and institutional policies against students and employees found to be in violation.
 Actions will be taken continually to ensure that they are fitted to campus needs.
+It is to be noted that in 2021 and to-date, there has been no incidents of drug and alcohol abuse reported on the campus.
 On an annual basis, the DAAPP program disclosures will be distributed to employees and students, in accordance with required procedures.
 The DAAPP will also be provided to new students during their admissions processing and new employees as part of their onboarding process.
 The disclosures will include content related to laws, dangers of abuse, policies, disciplinary and other procedures, educational initiatives, treatment options, resources, and data findings.
-Meeting minutes are available upon request from the Accommodative Services Office, (671) 735-5597.
+Meeting minutes are available upon request from the Accommodative Services Office, (671) 735-5641, Ext.5597.

-Guam Community College has worked with the Guam Behavioral Health and Wellness Center, Isa Counseling Center at the University of Guam, and various non-profits organizations in referring students and employees for counseling and substance abuse treatment.
+Guam Community College has worked with the Guam Behavioral Health and Wellness Center, Isa Counseling Center at the University of Guam, and various non-profit organizations in referring students and